Tadasei/backend-trashable-notifications/README.md

 # Tadasei/backend-trashable-notifications

 This package provides stubs for managing trashable (soft deletable) database notifications in the backend of a Laravel application.
-It simplifies common Index, Update, and Delete notification operations by providing pre-defined structures.
+It simplifies common Index, Store, Update, and Delete notification operations by providing pre-defined structures.

 ## Features